rotherprivat/BuildOpenSSLforWindows/readme.md

 ## Build

 Find a base path to deploy your OpenSSL build.
 For example "C:\program files\openssl".
-Please note the build account needs write access to this folder.
+Please note: the build account needs write access to this folder.

-- From desktop system: simply execute Startbuild.bat "\<deploy-base-path\>"
+- From desktop system: execute Startbuild.bat "\<deploy-base-path\>"
-- From build pipeline execute GetAndBuildOpenssl.bat "\<deploy-base-path\>"
+- From build pipeline: call GetAndBuildOpenssl.bat "\<deploy-base-path\>"

 ## Build result

-The build output is copied to \<deploy-base\>\\openssl-\<version\>.
+The build output is copied to \<deploy-base-path\>\\openssl-\<version\>.
 The source folder ".\\openssl-\<version\>" can be deleted after successful build.